JetBrains/ideavim/doc/ideajoin-examples.md

 Now, you can press `J` (`shift+j`) on a line or a selected block of text to join the lines together.

+:warning: This feature is language-specific.
+This means that the IDE should implement this feature for a particular language in order for the IDE to work as described below.
+If any of the examples provided below don't match your case, please file an issue in the project related to your IDE: https://youtrack.jetbrains.com/.
+Here is a list of known requests: https://youtrack.jetbrains.com/issues?q=links:VIM-3214.

 * Automatic join concatenated lines:

 ```